Decal node

 Performance

 Current implementation of decals is relatively cheap, this allows you to create many decals on scene.
-However, you should keep the amount of decals at a reasonable level.
+However, you should keep the number of decals at a reasonable level.